Embracing Mental Health: A Holistic Approach to Wellness

 The Lifestyle of Mental Wellness

-3. Nourishment beyond calories.
 Whole foods steady more than blood sugar.
 Omega-3s, leafy greens, and protein-rich meals feed neurotransmitters as much as they do muscles.
-Here are a few evidence-based guides to help you start a whole-foods lifestyle: https://www.verywellfit.com/what-is-a-whole-foods-diet-2241974
+Here are a few evidence-based guides to help you start a whole-foods lifestyle: What is a Whole Foods Diet.

 Medication and Therapy: The Anchors, Not the Entire Ship